theogiraudet/Bookshelf/docs/modules/view.md

   :::
 ```

-*Run a command as the entity that you are looking at:*
+*Example: Run a command as the entity that you are looking at:*

 ```mcfunction
 # Once (will run if you are targeting an entity)